Welcome to 4-H Forestry

-Another aspect of sustainable forestry is having a written forest management plan.
-This plan includes using standards for sustainable forestry, following that plan, and having periodic third-party inspections to verify compliance with the plan.
+A vital part of sustainable forestry is having a written forest management plan.
+This plan includes using standards for sustainable forestry, following them, and having periodic third-party inspections verify compliance with the plan.
 In addition, best management practices that protect the environment are followed.
 Other aspects of sustainable forestry include promoting forest health and wildlife biodiversity, protecting special sites, managing forest aesthetics, and using qualified professionals while conducting forest operations.

 Harvesting and Forest Regeneration

 How forests are harvested determines how they will be regenerated.
-In all-aged forest management, partial harvests remove trees of varying sizes and ages, leaving behind trees of all ages (Figure 7).
-Harvests are made generally every 5 to 10 years in certain forests.
-Smaller, low-quality, and mature trees are cut for wood products.
-Removing these trees improves growth and quality of the forest that remains, while providing space for natural regeneration.
-Using all-aged management with loblolly and shortleaf pines requires periodically spraying selective herbicides to control encroaching hardwoods.
+In uneven-aged forest management, partial harvests remove trees of varying sizes and ages, leaving behind trees of multiple ages (Figure 7).
+Harvests are made generally every 10 years or so.
+Trees are cut from every age class in an attempt to leave a sufficient number of good-quality trees to maintain a profitable future harvest and provide adequate space for natural regeneration.
+Using uneven-aged management with loblolly and shortleaf pines requires periodically spraying selective herbicides to control encroaching hardwoods.
 Meanwhile, prescribed fire is often used in all-aged management of longleaf pine.

-Often with even-aged management, the forest is completely removed and new trees planted.
-This method of harvesting is often called clearcutting, but it should not be confused with the destructive practice of clearing with no plan to regenerate the forest after cutting.
+With even-aged management, the forest is completely removed and new trees planted.
+There are several methods available to do this, but the most common is called clearcutting.
 Site preparation after harvesting removes unwanted vegetation (Figure 8).
-After the site is ready, artificial regeneration is conducted to plant trees on the site to establish the next forest (Figure 9).
-Artificial regeneration is used for planting clearcuts, retired farmland, or degraded hardwood forests where desirable tree species are lacking.
+After the site is ready, artificial regeneration (or natural regeneration in some special scenarios) is conducted to plant trees on the site to establish the next forest (Figure 9).
+Artificial regeneration is used for planting sites where desirable tree species are lacking.
 Other advantages of artificial regeneration are the ability to control initial tree spacing and the opportunity to plant genetically improved tree seedlings.

-Crop trees have good form and are healthy, wind-firm, and prolific seed producers.
+Seed trees should have good form and be healthy, wind-firm, and prolific seed producers.
 These trees not only provide the seed for the next generation but also continue to grow and increase in value.
 After a good stand of young trees has established, the seed trees are harvested for wood and room is made for the new stand.

 Partial harvests are conducted in forests with even-aged management.
-Such cutting is part of timber stand improvement (TSI), an important part of managing a forest during its life cycle.
-TSI includes several forest operations used to improve the quality of the forest and increase its growth.
+Such cutting is an important part of managing a forest during its life cycle.

-One TSI operation is removing low-quality, diseased, or other undesirable tree species in preparation for natural regeneration in hardwood management.
-In pre-commercial stands, herbicides are used to kill unwanted hardwoods individually through stem injection (Figure 11).
-With oak management, TSI is done throughout the rotation, since unwanted hardwoods may seed-in at different ages of the stand.
+Timber stand improvement (TSI) is sometimes prescribed to help improve the health of a timber stand.
+One common TSI operation is removing low-quality, diseased, or other undesirable tree species in preparation for natural regeneration in hardwood management.
+Herbicides are used to kill unwanted hardwoods individually through stem injection (Figure 11).
+With hardwood management, TSI is done throughout the rotation, since unwanted hardwoods may seed-in at different ages of the stand.
 In older hardwood stands, TSI is done as part of thinning.

-Figure 13.
-Overcrowding of pine trees can stress the stand, leading to insect attack by bark beetles (left) or deodar weevils (right).
+Figure 13a-13b.
+Overcrowding of pine trees can stress the stand, leading to insect attack by bark beetles (a) or deodar weevils (b).

 Another forest improvement activity is release from competition.
-This is often seen in pine forest management when hardwoods encroach and lower the productivity of the plantation.
-Selective herbicides are used to kill the unwanted hardwoods while not harming the pines (Figure 14).
-Pine release sets back succession to a pine-dominated system, allowing the growing plantation to use site resources.
+This is often seen in pine forest management when hardwoods encroach and lower productivity of the plantation.
+Selective herbicides are used to kill unwanted hardwoods while not harming the pines (Figure 14).
 Sometimes pine release is done early in the age of the plantation because site preparation may not have been adequate.
-Otherwise, pine release from competition is often done after the first thinning, when ground equipment can get into the stand for spraying herbicides.
-Scheduling a prescribed burn after the release is part of quality vegetation management to improve wildlife habitat.
+Otherwise, pine release from competition is often done after the first thinning, when ground equipment can get into the stand to spray herbicides.
+Scheduling a prescribed burn after release is part of quality vegetation management to improve wildlife habitat.

-- applying fertilizer to promote tree growth (Some industrial ownerships may do this to shorten the rotation age for harvest.)
+- applying fertilizer to promote tree growth.
+(Some industrial ownerships do this to shorten the rotation age for harvest.)